elunna/nerfhack-changelog/README.md

 * Scrolls of genocide only clear a single monster species on the level (uncursed) or globally (blessed) (Un)
 * Endgame genocide nerf.
 Monsters cannot be fully genocided after entering the planes.
 Any genocides executed in the end game will be uncursed and only have a 1 in 4 chance of destroying each monster of that species.
 This is a soft counter to the plane of water genocide strategy that most players employ.
 Players can still genocide ; before entering the planes, but beware, there might be more dangerous replacements waiting for them.
 * Enchant armor: Ability to choose worn piece of armor to enchant/repair (Evil)
-* Give enchant vibrate warning for all weapons/armor (from DynaHack)
+* Give enchanting vibrate warning for all weapons/armor (from DynaHack)
 * Blessed scroll of destroy armor asks which armor to destroy (xnh)
 * Confused cursed scroll of destroy armor prompts for armor to fix
 * Confused scroll of identify gives enlightenment (xnh)